JamFfm/Misc/README.md

 # Misc

-to copy all the contend to downloads folder of Raspi:
+To copy all the contend of this Misc repository to the downloads folder of Raspi:

     sudo git clone https://github.com/JamFfm/Misc.git --single-branch /home/pi/Downloads/Misc

 ## Install.sh

-this file is midified so i con install some helpfull tools in an easy way.
+This file is modified so i can install some helpful tools in an easy way.
-Helpful if you reinstall CBPi
+Helpful if you reinstall CBPi.
+To manually open the installer file use:

+    sudo ./install.sh

 ## los.sh

-i used this file in home/pi/.
+I used this file in home/pi/.
 In a commandbox key in ./los.sh and the installer will open.

 No need to change directory or sudo